sitba-ct/institute-app/README.md

    To create the simple scripts this proyect use the next program:

 - Mockaroo - A random data generator that can be used to create realistic data sets for testing and development.

-## Technologies

-### Languages

-- TypeScript
-- SCSS
-- JavaScript

-### Libraries and framework

-   This project uses the following libraries and frameworks:

-- Jest - A unit testing framework for JavaScript
-- Axios - A library for making HTTP requests
-- Bootstrap - A CSS framework
-- i18next - A library for internationalization and localization
-- SASS - A CSS preprocessor
-- Tsyringe - A dependency injection framework for TypeScript

 ## Modeling